How To Use QuickBooks

 Key Takeway - Default Sales Tax Code Setup

-Taking the time up front to setup your default sales tax code will make it easier to reduce coding errors.
-It will help you have smooth sales tax audits in the future.
+Taking the time up front to setup your default sales tax code assists in reduce coding errors.
+It will help you have smooth sales tax audits in the future as well as increasing your efficiency and productivity.

 Filing and Paying Taxes: